Surbhi-Kohli/DockerAndk8s/ManageDataAndVolumes/2BindMounts.md

 ## Bind Mounts

-They are managed by the **developer** instead of docker.We do know where the bind mounts related data is stored on our local machin unlike in volumes where we dont.
+They are managed by the **developer** instead of docker.We do know where the bind mounts related data is stored on our local machine unlike in volumes where we dont.
 We as a developer set the path to which the container internal path should be mapped on our host machine.
 ## Problem that Bind mounts solve:
 Whenever we change anything in our source code in the app,those changes are not reflected in the running container unless we rebuild an image and run new container.